naev/naev/docs/manual/src/spobs/data.md

                 this tag will not generate an Autosave (and will warn the player of this) to mitigate the chances of a "soft lock" where the player becomes trapped in a region of systems with no fuel sources and no autosaves prior to entering said region.
-Also grants access to the Equipment tab (see below).
+                Also grants access to the Equipment tab where the player can swap outfits to and from their active ship.
+                This Equipment tab implied by `refuel`, `outfits`, and `shipyard` (see below).
               - `<bar>`: Includes the Bar tab, allowing the player to converse with generic or mission-relevant NPCs and view a news feed.
 Certain spob tags